ichbinlucaskim/velocity-rate-limiter/doc/prompt.md

     * Add a specific section pointing to **REPORT.md**.
     * Description: "For a deep dive into the architectural decisions, atomicity proofs, and sharding logic, please refer to the [Technical Report](REPORT.md)."
 ```

+---

+- Optiional

+**Objective:** Create a comprehensive `DESIGN_GUIDE.md` file that acts as a deep-dive educational guide for the Velocity project.
+The goal is to move beyond "implementation" and achieve "mastery" of the underlying concepts, code structure, and design decisions.

+**Role:** Act as a Principal Software Engineer mentoring a Junior Engineer.
+Your explanation should be clear, insightful, and focus on the "Why" and "How" rather than just the "What."

+**Structure of `DESIGN_GUIDE.md`:**

+1.  **The "Big Picture" Mental Model**
+    * Explain the concept of **Distributed Rate Limiting** using a real-world analogy (e.g., a subway turnstile or a club bouncer).
+    * Explain **Token Bucket Algorithm** visually.
+Why did we choose this over "Leaky Bucket" or "Fixed Window"?
+    * Explain **Atomic Operations** in a distributed system.
+Why is `x = x + 1` dangerous without locking?

+2.  **Code Anatomy & Deep Dive**
+    * **Redis Lua Script:** Break down the Lua script in `main.go` line-by-line.
+Explain *exactly* why we need Lua here.
+What is the specific race condition it prevents?
+(Show a "Before/After" scenario).
+    * **Go Channels & Goroutines:** In `rate_limiter_test.go`, explain how `sync.WaitGroup` and goroutines work together.
+How does Go handle concurrency differently from other languages (like Python or Java) in this context?
+    * **Middleware Pattern:** Explain how the `RateLimitMiddleware` wraps the HTTP handler.
+How does the control flow move?

+3.  **Architectural Decisions**
+    * **Sharding Logic:** Explain the math behind `hash(userID) % N`.
+Why is "Consistent Hashing" (or this simple modulo approach) critical for scaling?
+What happens if we just used a random Redis instance?
+    * **Dependency Injection:** Explain why we pass the `RedisShardManager` into the `RateLimiter` struct instead of creating it inside.
+How does this help with testing?

+4.  **"What If?"
+Scenarios**
+    * What if Redis crashes?
+(Explain Fail-Open vs. Fail-Closed).
+    * What if we have 1 million users?
+Where is the bottleneck?
+    * What if we wanted to change the rate limit per user tier (Premium vs. Free)?
+How would the code change?

+5.  **Key Takeaways for Interviews**
+    * Summarize 3-5 "Killer Points" from this project that I should mention in a system design interview to look like a senior engineer.

+**Tone:** Educational, encouraging, and highly technical but accessible.
+Use code snippets to illustrate points.

+---